rsdataengineer/rsdataengineer/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...
-Library Management System
-- 🌱 I’m currently learning ...
-GitHub
 <!--
 - 👯 I’m looking to collaborate on ...
-Python project, Linux projects
+Python project,
 - 🤔 I’m looking for help with ...
 -->
 - 💬 Ask me about ...
 Avid reader📕, dog lover 🐕‍🦺, PS 🎮 enthusiast and data 🖥️engineer